 In 2011, Governor Walker re-renamed the tree, this time back to a Christmas tree.
 "It's a diverse state", Walker explained.
 "I think it's a reflection of the many wonderful traditions in the State of Wisconsin."
-Now, during the month of December, the Capitol rotunda also hosts a Menorah, Festivus trees, and a nativity scene mocking Christmas, so it seems more people are "represented" in their State Capitol building.
+During the month of December, the Capitol rotunda also hosted a Menorah, Festivus trees, and a nativity scene mocking Christmas, so it seemed more people were "represented" in their State Capitol building.

 Again to clarify, I understand why the tree was re-renamed.
 Just changing the name of an object long associated with a religious holiday doesn't necessarily lessen the association between the two.
 It's not the point of my post either though, so I'm moving on again.

 Growing up, I learned to wish people "Happy Holidays" during the month of December.
-I used this phrase, and this phrase exclusively, until a few years ago, not because it's lovely and inclusive (and it IS lovely and inclusive - there's absolutely nothing wrong with wishing someone happy holidays), but because I honestly worried about offending someone.
+I used this phrase, and this phrase exclusively, until a few years ago, not because it's lovely and inclusive (though it IS lovely and inclusive, and there's absolutely nothing wrong with wishing someone happy holidays), but because I honestly worried about offending someone.